How can optimization solvers produce better decisions?

 Quadratic programming solvers are used when the objective function has quadratic terms.
 The quadratic terms can be convex or non-convex.
 When the decision variables can be either continuous or integer, mixed integer quadratic programming solvers (MIQP) are used.

-CPLEX solvers can solve problems with convex quadratic constraints as well.
+Solvers like CPLEX can solve problems with convex quadratic constraints as well.
 These problems can also be formulated as second-order cone programs (SOCPs), including formulations with rotated cones.
 When the decision variables can be either continuous or integer, mixed integer quadratic constrained programming solvers are used.

 Find optimal solutions for combinatorial problems with integer decision variables as well as detailed sequencing and scheduling problems.
 The constraints can be linear or non-linear.
 The decision variables in sequencing and scheduling are about resources represented as cumul function and activities represented as interval variables.